-This Level 3 Teaching Assistant Certificate is suitable for all support staff roles in schools and colleges, including school administrator, receptionist, library assistant, IT support worker, learning support assistant, teaching assistant, caretaker, those who work directly with children and young people and young adults those who require initial training or an induction to a new role.
+This Level 3 Teaching Assistant Certificate is suitable for all teaching support staff roles in schools and colleges, including learning support assistant, teaching assistant, and those who work directly with children and young people and those who require initial training or an induction to a new role.

 CACHE stands for the Council for Awards in Care, Health and Education, and are the leading specialist Awarding Organisation for the Care and Education Sector.